Timothy Wilson Spencer: Investigation

 On January 20, 1988, Arlington County police arrested Timothy Wilson Spencer, a 25-year-old Richmond resident, for the rape and murder of Susan Tucker in her Arlington home.
 Police established that Spencer had traveled from Richmond to Arlington during the period of her death to spend Thanksgiving with his mother, who lived about a mile from Tucker's home.

 He was charged with the murders of Debbie Davis, Susan Hellams, and Diane Cho.
 At the times of the Richmond murders, Spencer had been staying at a South Richmond parolees' halfway house within walking distance of both Davis's and Hellams' residence.
 Before his release, he had been serving a sentence for a 1984 burglary conviction, which explains the hiatus between crimes.
 Forensic testing commenced on samples found at the crime scenes as the cases were prepared for trial.

 Trials, appeals, and execution

-Spencer first came to trial in Arlington, Virginia, on July 11, 1988, for the rape, burglary and murder of Susan Tucker.
+Spencer first came to trial in Arlington, Virginia, on July 11, 1988, for the rape, burglary, and murder of Susan Tucker.
 He was represented by Carl Womack and Thomas Kelley.
 Spencer was convicted and sentenced to death, following the presentation of DNA evidence linking him to the Tucker crime scene, the first case in Virginia in which DNA was successfully used to prove an offender's identity.

-Following his conviction for the Tucker murder, Spencer again went on trial, this time in Richmond, for the rape, burglary and murder of Debbie Davis.
-DNA evidence in the form of semen and hairs collected at the scene of Debbie Davis' murder was determined to be consistent with Spencer's DNA.
+Following his conviction for the Tucker murder, Spencer again went on trial, this time in Richmond, for the rape, burglary, and murder of Debbie Davis.
+DNA evidence in the form of semen and hairs collected at the scene of Davis' murder was determined to be consistent with Spencer's DNA.
 Forensic evidence given at his trial indicated that the statistical likelihood that the DNA found at the crime scene came from someone other than Spencer was one in 705,000,000.
-Spencer was convicted of the rape, burglary and capital murder of Debbie Davis on September 22, 1988.
+Spencer was convicted of the rape, burglary, and capital murder of Debbie Davis on September 22, 1988, and sentenced to death.

 Spencer came to trial, again in Richmond, for the rape, burglary, and murder of Susan Hellams on January 17, 1989.
 He was convicted and again sentenced to death after DNA evidence linking him to the scene of Hellams' murder was used by the prosecuting attorneys.